-Conducting the assessment
+Conducting the Assessment

-- iv.
-Preparation of stakeholder events (e.g., workshops or focus groups). - Participants may need to adapt the Assessment Framework to the country-specific context.
-This may involve translating the Assessment Framework into relevant languages or culturally appropriate formats.
-Countries may also choose to tailor the Assessment Framework to more accurately/meaningfully reflect country circumstances, for example by including country specific terms or additional criteria or diagnostic questions to the Assessment Framework (e.g., on the basis of previously identified issues in the Assessment Note for FCPF grant allocation or other issues that have emerged during readiness formulation or preparations). - All inputs to the assessment process will need to be compiled.
+- 4. Preparation of stakeholder events (e.g., workshops or focus groups). - Participants may need to adapt the Assessment Framework to the country-specific context.
+This may involve translating the Assessment Framework into relevant languages or culturally

+- appropriate formats.
+Countries may also choose to tailor the Assessment Framework to more accurately or meaningfully reflect country circumstances, for example by including country specific terms or additional criteria or diagnostic questions to the Assessment Framework (e.g., on the basis of issues that have emerged during readiness formulation or preparations). - All inputs to the assessment process will need to be compiled.
 This includes preparing background materials (e.g., documents summarizing the readiness preparation process, the assessment criteria, the assessment methodology and other information relevant to performing the assessment) and collating relevant documents or outputs of readiness preparation process (the national REDD+ strategy; information on the REL/RL, MRV system, safeguards (including the ESMF and FGRM; and other supporting documentation as required).
-Inputs should be made publically available in advance of the multi-stakeholder assessment process. - v.
-Facilitation of the assessment process. - With stakeholders informed of the assessment methodology and relevant background material provided, the multi-stakeholder assessment process should aim to arrive at progress indicators
+Inputs should be made publically available in advance of the multi-stakeholder assessment process.

+5. Facilitation of the assessment process.